dlvx/dlvx.blog/_drafts/tricky-js-questions-1.markdown

 As I said before, we just start with the easy ones:

-## What is the result of each of the following comparissons?
+## What is the result of each of the following operations?

 {% highlight javascript %}

-0 < 1

 false > 1